DevExpress/devextreme-documentation/concepts/05 UI Components/Calendar/00 Getting Started with Calendar/15 Specify Available Views.md

     export default App;

 In the code above, the **zoomLevel** property has the `default` prefix.
-This prefix specifies that we will not handle property changes, and the Calendar should handle them internally.
+This prefix specifies that the Calendar handles property changes internally.
 For more information, refer to the following article: [Uncontrolled Mode](/Documentation/Guide/React_Components/State_Management/#Uncontrolled_Mode).

 ---